hulu/roca/README.md

 If you spot a bug or want a feature, please feel free to file an issue.
 If you want to contribute code yourself, simply fork the repo and open a PR.

+### NPM Package Management

+The package registry for this project is located at npmjs.com: [@hulu/roca](https://www.npmjs.com/package/@hulu/roca).
+Only privileged members are able to publish new updates.
+If you need to be granted privileges, reach out to one of the repository owners and [have them add you](https://www.npmjs.com/settings/hulu/members).

 ### Modifying the docs site

 We use [docsify](https://docsify.js.org) to build our site, and [Github pages](https://pages.github.com/) to deploy it.
 To run the documentation site locally, simply run: